 Recipe Testers’ Reviews

-I have always loved biscuits, but never had great luck making them.
-They’re usually dense, flat hockey pucks.
-This biscuit recipe took away all of the previous apprehension I had in attempting to make biscuits.
+This buttermilk drop biscuit recipe took away all my previous apprehension in attempting to make biscuits.
 The tops and bottoms are buttery and crunchy, while the insides are soft and almost cloud-like.
-They are very fast to put together and will certainly be on my table again very soon.
+They’re very fast to put together and will undoubtedly be on my table again soon.

-These biscuits were so amazing that I’m wondering if maybe I have some Southern blood in me.
+These were so amazing that I’m wondering if maybe I have some Southern blood in me.
 (Not likely for someone of Fillipino-Irish descent.)

-If you use the Lodge pan, I would recommend preheating the pan in the oven, instead of dropping the dough into a cold pan.
+If you use the Lodge pan, I would recommend preheating it in the oven instead of dropping the dough into a cold pan.
 Otherwise, the bottoms of your biscuits won’t be golden brown.
-We preferred the biscuits baked on the baking sheet, as you end up with more crispy, craggly edges and the entire biscuit is golden brown.
+We preferred the biscuits baked on the baking sheet, as you end up with more crispy, craggly edges, and the entire biscuits are golden brown.

 These biscuits looked so simple I thought they couldn’t possibly taste that great.
 Wow, was I wrong.
 The biscuits are crisp on the outside, light and fluffy on the inside.
 They are lightly sweet but still have great flavor.

-My husband loved these biscuits and he claims he will only eat the ones that come from a certain fast food fried chicken and biscuit joint.
+My husband loved these biscuits and claims he will only eat the ones that come from a certain fast food fried chicken and biscuit joint.
 These are light and buttery and quite addictive.

 The smaller biscuits needed only 13 to 14 minutes to bake.
 All the biscuits were delicious, nicely browned, and light and tender.